centrifugal/centrifugo/docs/content/server/engines.md

 Disadvantages:

 * does not allow scaling nodes (actually you still can scale Centrifugo with Memory engine but you have to publish data into each Centrifugo node and you won't have consistent state of presence)
+* does not persist message history in channels between Centrifugo restarts

 Several configuration options related to Memory engine: